bavla/OpenAlex/data/handball/README.md

 ```
 We get the citation network HBcite1Ci.net with some partitions.

-We get the citation network HBcite1Ci.net with some partitions.

   * HBcite1Year.clu - publication year
   * HBcite1Type.clu - type of publication
   * HBcite1Lang.clu - language of publication